Financial Psychologist & Certified Financial Therapist™

-Financial therapy and consultations for professionals navigating identity, life transitions, and their relationship with money.
+Financial psychology and consultations for professionals and families

 My Mission: